GWCustom/bfabric-web-apps/docs/index_py.md

 # Full-Featured Template

 This chapter provides a step-by-step breakdown of the **index_large.py** script.
-It explains key functions and their roles in setting up a feature-rich B-Fabric web application.
+It explains key functions and their roles in setting up a B-Fabric web application.

 ---